-Hi, I’m Sherry!
-I have worked as a resource teacher for more than 15 years.
-A lot of this time has been dedicated to helping students learn to read.
-In this position, one of the questions I have been asked over and over by parents has been, “Why is my child reading below grade level?”
+In my professional life, I’ve worked as a resource teacher for more than 15 years.
+A lot of this time has been dedicated to helping individuals learn to read.
+In this position, one of the questions I was asked repeatedly by parents is, “Why is my child reading below grade level?”

 To be honest, I sat in way too many meetings staring blankly at parents, not knowing what to say.
 It was heartbreaking!

 I knew that a struggle with reading rarely meant a lack of intelligence.
 In fact, the vast majority of students I’ve worked with were highly intelligent, yet struggled with reading.
 Sadly, some were even placed in specialized classrooms simply based on their reading level alone.
 Yet they clearly didn’t belong there.

 I became determined to do something about this!
 Not understanding what was at the root of reading difficulties was not acceptable to me.
 I had been trained in numerous reading programs over the years, yet none of them worked on their own for each and every student I taught that struggled with reading.
 I also trained in alternative methods, most of which I funded myself for to the tune of thousands and thousands of dollars.